-A sampling of videos, podcasts, and various multimedia in my production portfolio
+A sampling of multimedia and video projects in my production portfolio

 Branded interactive video series for Amazon Studios